ObserveRTC/schemas/npm-lib/README.md

-framesSent | The number of frames sent on the corresponded RTP stream framesEncoded | Indicate the number of frames the Sfu has been encoded keyFramesEncoded | Indicate the number of keyframes the Sfu has been encoded on the corresponded RTP stream
+framesSent | The number of frames sent on the corresponded RTP stream framesEncoded | Indicate the number of frames the Sfu has been encoded keyFramesEncoded | Indicate the number of keyframes the Sfu has been encoded on the corresponded RTP stream roundTripTime | The calculated RTT of the stream

 ## SfuSctpStreamReport